KyleJHarper/tyche/README.md

 *Decompression is similar in that comp_time is updated to include decompression time.
 It also updates the comp_hits member so that the (future) evaluation engine can make determinations on compression efficacy for the life of the buffer.*

 *The next step is to write functionality to manage the lists so that buffers can be moved between them.
-This is cost that should be accounted for but it's not specific to a single buffer; so we'll probably end up tracking this at globally or at the list-level.*
+This is cost that should be accounted for but it's not specific to a single buffer; so we'll probably end up tracking this globally or at the list-level.*

 *Overall, preliminary tests are hopeful.
-A full comp/decomp cycle with a 4KB (4096 byte) data set (Lorem Ipsum text) takes approximately 100,000 ns on my test VM with a Core i7 4790 (single core).
+A full comp/decomp cycle with a 4KB (4096 byte) data set (Lorem Ipsum text) takes approximately 100,000 ns on my test VM with a Core i7 4790 (single core) on DD3-1600 RAM (9-9-9-24).
 This equates to 100 microseconds (us) or 0.1 millisecond (ms).
-Of this, 85% was spent compressing while only 15% was decompression; so when we need the buffer it can be ready in 0.15 * 100,000 ns, or 0.015 ms.  This favors the theory we're investigating because compression can be theoretically "offline", doing work while it happens; while decompression is always giong to be "on demand", meaning someone needs it now.*
+Of this, 85% was spent compressing while only 15% was decompressing; so when we need the buffer it can be ready in 0.15 * 100,000 ns, or 0.015 ms.  This favors the theory we're investigating because compression can be theoretically "offline", doing work while it happens; while decompression is always giong to be "on demand", meaning someone needs it now.*

 *Comparing this to storage retrieval options:*